ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 It defines two broad types of classes: those with just taxonomic data, and a class with taxonomic data plus other associated data (such as traits, environmental data, etc.) called `taxmap`.

-The `taxa` package includes function to do various operations with these taxonomic classes.
+The `taxa` package includes functions to do various operations with these taxonomic classes.
 With the taxonomic classes, you can filter out or keep taxa based on various criteria.
 In the case of the `taxmap` class, when you filter on taxa, the associated data is filtered the same way so taxa and data are in sync.

 A manuscript about `taxa` is being prepared at the moment - so look out for that.